 Calcium chloride (CaCl₂) is one of the most versatile chemicals with endless applications.
 Nedmag produces high quality calcium chloride suitable for technical, feed and food applications.

 Applications of calcium chloride

 Calcium chloride is used in many applications.
 Calcium chloride food grade is used as food ingredient in the food industry (a.o. cheese production).
 While other grades are used in the oil and gas industry, in fertilisers or animal feed and in road maintenance.

-Nedmag produces calcium chloride in liquid form and as concentrated prills.
+Nedmag calcium chloride is produced from the natural minerals bischofite and dolomite.
+Our calcium chloride is available in liquid form and concentrated prills.
 Find more information on the products below.

 Calcium chloride liquid

 Nedmag's calcium chloride is available in bulk as clear liquid in concentrations from 16 to 38%.
 Different standard concentrations apply to different products: